Characteristic classes of flags of foliations and Lie algebra cohomology: Relative cohomology of parabolic Lie subalgebra

 \section{Relative cohomology of parabolic Lie subalgebra}

 In this section we will explain some vanishing cohomological results for the cohomology of a parabolic subalgebra.
 All these results are simple applications of the BGG resolution.
-We formulate the key corollaries in the full generality.
-That is, we work with a semisimple or reductive Lie algebra $\g$ and it's negative parabolic subalgebra $\p_{I}$.
-However, the applications we need in order to compute the Lie algebra cohomology of certain class of vector fields is a very specific case: $\g=\gl_{m+n}$ and Levi subalgebra of parabolic subalgebra $\p_{I}$ is the subset of matrices with two blocks $\h_{I}=\gl_m\oplus\gl_n$.
+We formulate all key corollaries in their full generality.
+That is, we work with a semisimple or reductive Lie algebra $\g$ and negative parabolic subalgebra $\p_{I}$.
+However, the applications we need in order to compute the Lie algebra cohomology of {a} certain class of vector fields is a very specific case: $\g=\gl_{m+n}$ and {the} Levi subalgebra of {the} parabolic subalgebra $\p_{I}$ is the subset of matrices with two blocks $\h_{I}=\gl_m\oplus\gl_n$.